 - Transactional: The user is ready to purchase something, such as “Buy ABC puppy food.”

-This is important for you because you need to understand how your customer base is going to look for the products and services you sell so that you can align your content appropriately.
+This is important for you because you need to understand how your pet parents are looking for the products and services you sell so that you can align your content appropriately.

 How To Combine Search Intent with SEO